ShaneMcGowan/typescript-game-engine/README.md

 Ran every frame after `Update` is ran for all objects.

 #### Destory
-Ran every frame after `Render` if the object has `flaggedForDestroy` set to true.
+Ran every frame after `Render` if the object has `flags.destroy` set to true.
 After this is ran, then the object is removed from the Scene.

 # All APIs are incomplete and subject to massive change